 Yes, you will be able to download the file in the "Recordings" tab in your dashboard.
 The replay will be in MP4 format.
 You can embed your video into other websites as you wish.

 What resolution are the sessions recorded in?

-The webinar room has a maximum of 720p resolution.
-However the downloaded MP4 file is in 1080p resolution ✅
+The Event room has a maximum of 1080p resolution.

 However, you must know that the video quality will always be impacted by your average upload connection (if you can't properly upload an HD stream, you won't get an HD stream).